 - International Association of Oil and Gas Producers

 - Canadian Propane Association

 - Mining Association of Canada

 - World Economic Forum

-For a listing of the groups that receive funding from the Suncor Energy Foundation, please refer to the CRA website and search for Suncor.
+For a listing of the groups that receive funding from the Suncor Energy Foundation, please refer to the Canada Revenue Agency wesbite and search for Suncor.

-As of June 1, 2016, Suncor no longer makes political contributions as a matter of policy, except in exceptional circumstances.
-Any such contributions will continue to be disclosed in this report.
+As of June 1, 2016, Suncor no longer makes political contributions as a matter of policy.